huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `subnet_id` - (Optional, String, ForceNew) The ID of the subnet to which the NIC belongs.
 Changing this parameter will create a new resource.

+* `fixed_ip` - (Optional, String, ForceNew) The fixed IP of the NIC.
+Changing this parameter will create a new resource.

 * `eip_id` - (Optional, String, ForceNew) The ID of the EIP.
 Changing this parameter will create a new resource.